 My landlord says the flat needs repainting after I moved out.
 Can they charge me?

 In most cases, no. Gradual paint fading and minor marks from normal living are classed as wear and tear under Spanish law and are the landlord's cost.
 If you painted walls a different colour without permission or caused significant damage, they may have a case.
-But repainting after a standard tenancy is generally not a valid deposit deduction.
+But routine repainting after a standard tenancy is generally not a valid deduction.

 How long does the landlord have to return my deposit in Spain?

 One month from the date the tenancy formally ends.
-If they miss this deadline, they owe you the deposit plus legal interest on the withheld amount from the day the month expired.
+If they miss this deadline, they owe the deposit plus legal interest on the withheld amount from the day the month expired.

 What is the fianza and how do I know if mine was registered?